Snapshot by Christina Capurso picturing Grandpa Ralph Capurso receiving Lindsay Brayda's restoration on his 82nd birthday.

 Unless otherwise directed, you should submit the file we've sent that ends like this: "_RGB.jpg".
 (Some online vendors may request "sRGB", but "RGB" should work fine.)

-Honchos like Costco, CVS, Walgreen's and OfficeMax also make prints, as do mainstream cyber services like snapfish and shutterfly.
-Though quality and color variations will probably differ wildly.
+Costco, CVS, Walgreen's and OfficeMax make prints, as do mainstream cyber services like snapfish and shutterfly.
+Quality and color variations will probably differ wildly.
 Family photos are precious.
 Don't be tempted to let a few ¢ or $ be your sole deciding factor.
-Remember that old fashioned independent photo labs make digital prints as well, and may be more willing to take greater care, as good service is essential to the survival of this ilk o' dinosaur.
+Remember that old fashioned independent photo labs make digital prints as well, and may be more willing to take greater care.

 P.S.
 Why not make a custom frame or album?
 DIY joy for kids and adults alike!